How Car Insurance Companies Determine Salvage Value

 It’s never a good day when you get into a major accident that leaves you with a totaled vehicle.
 Even a minor fender bender could leave you with a damaged vehicle that can turn into one of many junk cars out there.
 However, that doesn’t always mean the end of the car’s life.

-Let’s take a closer look at how car insurance companies determine salvage value, how to buy back salvage cars, and more.
+Let’s take a closer look at how insurance adjusters determine the salvage value of a car, how to buy back a totaled car, and more.
 Take a moment to request free auto policy quotes, in order to help you find good quality service at affordable salvage prices of cars.

-If your car’s damage would cost too much to repair due to collision damages or mechanical issues, your insurer may total it out.
-For example, if a damaged car has a cost of repair that is around $8,000 and a trade-in value of about $3,500, the claims adjuster will declare a total loss based on the salvage car prices.
+If your car’s damage would cost too much to repair due to collision damages or mechanical issues, your insurer may determine your car a total loss.
+For example, if a damaged car has a cost of repair that is around $8,000 and a trade-in value of about $3,500, the claims adjuster will determine your car is totaled based on the salvage car prices.

 What is the best way to get the value of your salvage car?